lfr/lfr.github.io/special/_posts/2021-03-30-literally-infinite-money.md

 No click bait here, I'm really going to talk about infinite money, so buckle up and enjoy this new 2^8 special!

-## Prepare to mind blown
+## Prepare to be mind blown

-You make money, your country also makes money.
+You make money.
+Your country also makes money.

-For you making money means selling stuff, or selling labor.
+For **you** making money means selling stuff, or selling labor.

-For your country, making money literally means creating money out of thin air.
+For **your country**, making money literally means creating money out of thin air.

 These two meanings of **making money** couldn't be more different from each other, yet this distinction largely goes unnoticed by the average citizen, and because of this, almost everyone's concept of money is a myth.